Academy 1-2-3 (cinema): Hale's Tours

 From at least 1906 the building housed a Hale's Tours of the World, one of London's first dedicated cinemas.
 This was an early virtual reality attraction (often found in fairgrounds etc.), in which a projected film played during a simulated ride in a railway carriage.
 The owner may have been the American film producer and director Charles Urban, who had a franchise for Hale's Tours with main offices selling films and equipment a few hundred yards away on Wardour Street.
 The business seems to have been in liquidation by 1906, when the franchise for Hale's Tours was acquired by J. Henry Iles, and a company named Hales Tours of the World Ltd. was set up in December of that year to take over the running of 165 Oxford Street.

-Henry Iles and Joseph Menchen
+J. Henry Iles and Joseph Menchen

-Iles was part of an Anglo-American syndicate, European Amusement Parks Ltd., which brought Luna Parks to Britain and Europe from around 1907.
+Iles (who later owned Dreamland Margate) was a director of an Anglo-American syndicate, European Amusement Parks Ltd., which brought Luna Parks to Britain and Europe from around 1907.
 His business partners were Frank C. Bostock, a circus owner; H. C. McGarvie, an experienced showman "who probably had more experience in international expositions than any other living human being"; and McGarvie's business partner Joseph Menchen, who had been in the seaside and trolley park entertainment business since 1899.
 He had constructed cycloramas based on the Johnstown Flood of 1889, and furnished the complex electrical lighting effects for the 'Trip to the Moon' and other cycloramas at Coney Island.